 Labor Code section 2810.5 presently requires employers provide notices to most employees upon hire identifying certain statutorily-enumerated items (e.g., rate of pay, regular paydays, employer name, etc.).
-This bill would also require these notices identify the existence of either a federal or state emergency or disaster declaration that may affect their health and safety during their employment in California.
+This bill would also require these notices identify the existence of either a federal or state emergency or disaster declaration applicable to the county or counties where the employee is to be employed and that was issued within 30 days prior to the employee's first date of employment that may affect their health and safety during their employment.